 While surgery is the traditional treatment for bunions, most people would rather avoid it due to the cost, pain involved and protracted recovery time.
 Fortunately, there is a less invasive and more effective alternative.
 Foot mobilisation is a technique which corrects the misalignment of the foot joints and strengthen the muscles around the joint to reinforce the correct position.

 Foot Mobilisation Techniques (FMT) is a manual therapeutic method to treat musculoskeletal conditions of the foot and leg, and is widely recognised by therapists including chiropractors, physiotherapists and osteopaths.

-Mark Lin and partner Wei Lee of Footwork Podiatry are experienced practitioners in this technique.
+Mark Lin and partner Wei Lee of The Footwork Clinic are experienced practitioners in this technique.
 “The treatment helps not only in improving the alignment of the big toe but also addresses the underlying problems that cause the bunion.
 This is combined with corrective exercises to strengthen weak and tight muscles and soft tissue that has been compensating to hold the big toe in the misaligned position.” says Lin.

 “Foot mobilisation has a high success rate and is recommended as early as possible, even if the sufferer feels no pain.
 The sooner treatment is started, the sooner the underlying cause can be addressed, improving the chances of correcting the misalignment and reducing the bony growth.” says Lee.

 In many cases, when treatment has been delayed, the chances that the deformity can be fully corrected is unlikely.
 However it is still possible to reduce pain, improve the function of the foot, maintain mobility of the bunion joint, and prevent the bunion from getting worse.